 In Britain, I’ve become accustomed to trains that are often delayed, very basic, and not air-conditioned.
 The long distance trains in Italy put the British ones to shame.
 Italian trains are clean, modern, air-conditioned, and even entertainment screens.
 As a result, they are a great way to explore Italy if you are travelling from place to place.
 I’ve travelled between Venice, Pisa, Florence, and Rome by train and had zero inconveniences.

-There’s pasta and pizza everywhere, but in well-visited city centres, nine out of 10 restaurants will be aimed at tourists.
-And it can be easy to fall into the ‘I’m starving, I’ll eat anything nearby’ trap that often ends in a substandard or overpriced meal.
+Sure, there’s pasta and pizza everywhere making up your idea of Italian food.
+But in well-visited city centres, nine out of 10 restaurants will be aimed at tourists.
+And most of them are not very authentic.
+It also can be easy to fall into the ‘I’m starving, I’ll eat anything nearby’ trap that often ends in a substandard or overpriced meal.
 A little research and patience beforehand can go a long way towards having a really great meal.

-And avoid anywhere right next to tourist sites and famous square
+And avoid anywhere right next to tourist sites and famous squares

 The sandwiches are incredible